 Today, we at the Alliance learned that Rob Hess, commissioner of the NYC Department of Homeless Services, will be stepping down from his post on Friday, April 23.
 During his tenure, Rob has been a valuable contributor to the efforts of the Alliance and an important ally in our fight to end homelessness in America.
 Most recently, Rob had served as co-chairman of the Alliance’s Leadership Council - a group of eleven leaders in the homeless assistance field from across the country.
 The Leadership Council has been instrumental in pulling together information about effective work around the country, most notably in the implementation of the Homelessness Prevention and Rapid Re-Housing Program (HPRP), the $1.5 billion stimulus-funded effort to prevent and curb homelessness resulting from the recession.
 Rob also served as frequent speaker at Alliance Conferences, sharing his experience as a leader in our homeless assistance community and offering lessons from the field.
 He has been an important source of information, for people working at the local level and for policymakers.
 He also made important strides in his work at the city-level.
 As DHS Commissioner, Rob was committed to innovation – he expanded the HomeBase program in NYC, which was the inspiration for the existing federal HPRP program.
 He worked to reduce street homelessness and focused his efforts on homelessness prevention for families.
 He also brought thoughtful, empirical data to the problem – integrating data into prevention efforts and emphasizing outcomes for street outreach.
-His leadership on this issue will continue as he transitions into his new job with the Doe Fund.
-We look forward to future opportunities to draw on his wisdom and experience....
+His l...
 Read More »

 "Housing can save lives," says Martha Kegel, 2010 Nonprofit Achievement Award Winner